dacosta-github/udacity-de/README.md

 **Course Project 5**  - [Data Pipelines with Apache Airflow](https://github.com/dacosta-github/udacity-de/tree/main/apache-airflow-data-pipelines)

 In this project, I applied what I've learned on Apache Airflow data pipelines.
 To complete the project, I need to create your own custom operators to perform tasks such as staging the data, filling the data warehouse, and running checks on the data as the final step.
-I used the AWS SDK for Python. `... work in progress`
+I used the AWS SDK for Python.

 <br/>